This blog post is part of an ongoing series on Cornwall's Seawatching hotspots. Scroll down for Pendeen, Porthgwarra, St Ives Island and The Lizard:

 PORTHGWARRA (Gwennap Head)

 This is my second favourite seawatch site.
-Despite some incredible rarities regularly seen from this famous site, it has one glaring problem - the position of the sun.
+Despite some incredible rarities regularly seen from this famous site, plus vast numbers of shearwaters during the the correct conditions, it has one glaring problem - the position of the sun.
 Early morning starts are essential here, at least allowing a few hours good birding.
 By mid-morning the intense glare makes viewing difficult.
 As the season progresses, the sun rises further south adding to the problem.
 A dull grey, overcast day is a blessing here.
 The views can be distant but also with luck, fairly close.
 A decent 'scope is essential.

 |Porthgwarra viewing area, looking SW towards the Runnelstone.|